whatleytech/sweetly-dipped/suggestions/202508241843/severity-4/missing-path-aliases.md

 }
 ```

-This results in verbose relative imports like:
+This resulted in verbose relative imports like:
 ```tsx
 import type { FormData } from "../../types/formTypes";
 import { FormButtons, FormStepContainer } from "../shared";